Developing Breaststroke Hip & Leg Flexibility

 • Enabling the application of greater propulsive force from the kick during the stroke.

-• With approximately 70 percent of the propulsion of breaststroke coming from the leg kick, it can help the swimmer achieve a faster and more efficient stroke.
+• With approximately 70 per cent of the propulsion of breaststroke coming from the leg kick, it can help the swimmer achieve a faster and more efficient stroke.

 • Having good hip & leg flexibility can help to reduce the risk of breaststroker’s knee.